By Luis Torres, Staff Writer

 “I like to speak my own mind.
 I’m going to say what I want to say and that’s how the world works.
 That’s what America is all about – free speech.
 You’re not going to have me keep my mouth shut.”

-The CARS Super Late Model Tour competitor explained on The Unnamed Weekly Podcast about why drivers like Kasey Kahne, Jeff Gordon, Tony Stewart and Ryan Newman are hard to come by these days.
-Now there are drivers like William Byron, who go straight to the national touring level without putting theirs tremendous dues on the local and regional level.
+The super late model competitor explained on The Unnamed Weekly Podcast that talented drivers like Kasey Kahne, Jeff Gordon, Tony Stewart and Ryan Newman are hard to come by because there aren’t any talent scouts who reward hard workers.

 “I think it’s all a big joke honestly.
 Back in the day, you had talent scouts and drivers got picked up off of talent,” said Nasse.
-“These days, you don’t have that because you have guys that bring in money.
-I promise that (William) could not come down there and win a late model race.
+“These days, you don’t have that because you have guys that bring in money.”

-It wasn’t all critical as the “Classy” one listed a few recent NASCAR drivers that’s earned his respect because of his racing views.
-Those being Ryan Preece, Kyle Larson, Alex Bowman and fellow Floridian Ross Chastain, whom the 25-year-old has raced a lot in the past.
+It wasn’t all critical as the “Classy” one does have respect for a handful of NASCAR drivers.
+Those being Ryan Preece, Kyle Larson, Alex Bowman, and finally, Floridian Ross Chastain, whom the 25-year-old raced over the years.

 “Not that I really care for the guy that much, but we grew up racing locally together.
 That’s the guy I was racing against in the pro trucks trying to win those races,” Nasse on Chastain.
 “We had some feuds and battles for sure, but he held in there and ran with a crappy team.
 He’s prevailing and getting good runs, winning races, and good rides.
 He might be a name that stays in NASCAR for a long time and I do respect that.”